syepes/network_exporter/README.md

 - Extra labels when defining targets
 - Configurable logging levels and format (text or json)
 - Configurable DNS Server
+- Configurable Source IP per target.
+IP has to be configured on one of the instance's interfaces.

 ### Exported metrics